someparty/someparty/source/articles/2018-10-21-i-tried-to-wear-the-world.html.markdown

 [Listen: The Weather Station & Jennifer Castle - *Collaboration Session #3* @ Bandcamp](http://paradiseofbachelors.bandcamp.com/album/collaboration-session-3 "#")

 Every band that Windsor's Matthew Menard plays in is cool, from the sinister psych/punk act [Psychic Void](https://psychicvoid.bandcamp.com) to the charging hardcore of [Brain Itch](https://brainitch.bandcamp.com).
-His solo garage-punk act [No Fix](https://nofixforyou.bandcamp.com) continues that trend, drawing obvious influence from some of of the genres' forebears (with  satisfingly blown out vocals that I'm a big fan of).
+His solo garage-punk act [No Fix](https://nofixforyou.bandcamp.com) continues that trend, drawing obvious influence from some of the genres' forebears (with  satisfyingly blown out vocals that I'm a big fan of).
 The latest song from the project, following a pair of tunes released in January, is titled "Still Goin Down."
-There's no word if No Fix is gearing up to start collecting these various tracks on somethign physical, so for now head to Bandcamp for the goods.
+There's no word if No Fix is gearing up to start collecting these various tracks on something physical, so for now head to Bandcamp for the goods.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/track=3975482524/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://nofixforyou.bandcamp.com/track/still-goin-down">STILL GOIN DOWN by No Fix</a></iframe>